 As the capital of the world’s most populous nation, Beijing is at the center of much that happens in China.
 It is a city of over 22 million people adapting as China emerges as a global player.
 Beijing reflects China’s long and evolving history and is home to some of the nation’s most well-known and culturally important sites such as the Great Wall, Forbidden City and Summer Palace.
 In addition to being the political and cultural center of China, Beijing is known as the birthplace of Chinese cinema and modern art, and has China’s largest concentration of top research institutions.

 China, officially known as the People's Republic of China, is the second largest country in the world by land area.
 Its 1.3 billion citizens live mostly near the eastern seaboard.
 China has grown and evolved for over 5000 years and due to its growing economic power, is set to be one of the world’s superpowers during the 21st century.

-Meals are not included in the program fee and are the responsibility of the student.
-Meals on campus may be taken at the local student cafeteria, which provides food from the different regions of China, including food for Muslim students.
+Meals are not included in the program fee for students living in the international student apartments and are the responsibility of the student.
+Students living with Chinese host families share occasional meals together but should budget for others.
+Meals on campus may be at the local student cafeteria, which provides food from the different regions of China, including halal food for Muslim students.
 There are also a number of excellent and inexpensive restaurants and noodle shops surrounding the campus.